Nick Grono: Activism work

 In 2003, Grono began working for the International Crisis Group, the world's leading conflict prevention NGO based in Brussels, Belgium.
 He became the Deputy President and COO in 2008, responsible for the oversight and management of the organisation's programmes and operations in nearly thirty countries around the world.
 As part of this role, he testified on conflict and human rights issues before the European, UK, Dutch, and Australian Parliaments.

 He joined the Walk Free Foundation as its CEO in 2012.
 During his time as the CEO, the Walk Free movement gained over 5 million supporters.
 In 2013, the Foundation launched the first ever Global Slavery Index.

 Grono has written widely on international justice, conflict prevention, human rights, and modern slavery in the New York Times, The Guardian, Foreign Policy, Huffington Post and elsewhere.
 In December 2015, Grono was an expert witness before the UN Security Council at its hearing on Trafficking in Persons in Situations of Conflict.

-Grono has been co-chair of the Jo Cox Foundation since late 2016, and a board member of Girls Not Brides, the Global Partnership to End Child Marriage, since 2015.
+Grono was co-chair of the Jo Cox Foundation from late 2016 to 2019 and a board member of Girls Not Brides, the Global Partnership to End Child Marriage, since 2015.
+He currently serves on the advisory councils of Global Witness and the McCain Institute.

 The Freedom Fund

 In 2013, the Walk Free Foundation joined with Humanity United and the Legatum Foundation to establish the Freedom Fund, the world's first philanthropic fund dedicated to identifying and investing in the most effective frontline efforts to end modern slavery.

 The Freedom Fund was announced by President Bill Clinton at the Clinton Global Initiative in September 2013, who declared, “This is a huge deal and we should all support this.”

 The Fund focuses its work on areas where slavery is prevalent using a “hotspot” funding model.
 It identifies effective local anti-slavery initiatives and invests to improve their effectiveness and impact.

-Global initiatives, which coordinate efforts and resources around industries where slavery is common, are also used.
-The Fund also strives to strengthen the global movement of activists, experts and donors by providing the platform, knowledge and tools for them to connect and work together more effectively.
+Central to this approach is the belief that “by listening to, funding and supporting local organisations, we can contribute to tangible, sustainable change.”
+The Fund also invests in efforts to shift corporate behavior as a driver of forced labor across all sectors of the global economy.
+It seeks to support and strengthen the global anti-slavery movement through programs such as Freedom Rising and the Survivor Leadership Fund.

-The Fund has worked with some 100 frontline partners around the world to directly liberate 28,040 people from slavery and return over 57,419 at risk children back to school.
-Overall, its programs have positively impacted the lives of over 765,628 of those most vulnerable to exploitation.
+The Fund has worked with over 120 frontline partners around the world to directly liberate 30,767 people from slavery and enable over 153,000 at risk children to return to school.
+Overall, its programs have positively impacted the lives of over 1.4 million of those most vulnerable to exploitation and indirectly impacted millions more through systems change efforts.